theQRL/hyperion/docs/assembly.rst

 Memory Management
 =================

-Solidity manages memory in the following way.
+Hyperion manages memory in the following way.
 There is a "free memory pointer" at position ``0x40`` in memory.
 If you want to allocate memory, use the memory starting from where this pointer points at and update it.
 There is no guarantee that the memory has not been used before and thus